Back to Security

 • editing a payee’s account number

-• updating your contact information.
+• updating your contact information including email address and phone number

 These actions may require two-step authentication: